 « Previous Page

-Physical sunscreens or sunblocks, such as zinc oxide, are usually
+Physical sunscreens, such as zinc oxide, are usually

-SPF of 15 or higher and prevent the skin from being
+thick white or colored cream.
+They prevent the skin from being

 exposed to the sun's ultraviolet rays.
 They are useful for high-risk areas such

 as the nose, lips, and shoulders.
 It's safest to keep babies younger than 6 months out of the sun.
 Use sunscreens on children older than 6 months.

 ByHealthwise StaffPrimary Medical ReviewerWilliam H. Blahd, Jr., MD, FACEP - Emergency MedicineAdam Husney, MD - Family MedicineSpecialist Medical ReviewerH.
 Michael O'Connor, MD - Emergency Medicine

 Current as ofJune 2, 2015

 William H. Blahd, Jr., MD, FACEP - Emergency Medicine